MoreFunZH/DoxyLua/README.md

 DoxyLua
 =======

-Another Doxygen Filter for Lua.
+Another Doxygen Filter for Lua files provided as a npm package for node.js.

 ###Usage
 1. Install the doxygen package globally: ```npm install -g doxylua```(WILL BE AVAILABLE SOON!)